Blog

 • There is no cover for theft if the keys are left in or on the car while it is left unattended

-• Driving other cars cover only applies if shown on your certificate of motor insurance
+• Driving other cars cover only applies if shown on your certificate of motor insurance and typically allows you to drive someone else’s car under specific conditions.
+This usually includes having the owner’s permission and ensuring the vehicle is insured.

 Comprehensive insurance coverage